BoocordStudios/boocord-music-discord/README.md

 ## API Terms

-**Commercial use of the API is only permitted in video and streaming contexts**
+**Commercial use of content (streamed via the API) is only permitted in video and streaming contexts**
 (e.g., YouTube, Twitch, or similar platforms).
 All other commercial uses are prohibited.
 See [API_TERMS.md](./API_TERMS.md).